Silicone Strips: Do they help reduce surgery scars?

 It is important to note that they might not work effectively for every patient, and not every patient’s surgery might be suitable for Silicone Strips.
 That noted some Silicone Strip product providers have reported these strips can produce up to:

-Our Specialist Plastic Surgeons and Dermal Clinicians are keen to see more evidence-based, non-sponsored research being done to assess just how effective these treatments are and what patients might benefit most.
+Our Specialist Plastic Surgeons and Dermal Clinicians are keen to see more evidence-based, non-sponsored research being done to assess just how effective these treatments are.
 But from what is known currently, it is likely that silicone strips might be an effective method for treating various scars after surgery for some patients.

-These types of scar-treatment products have several effective actions that can be a benefit in relation to scar formation after surgery.
+These types of scar-treatment products have several effective actions.

 What are the Pros and Cons of Using Silicone Strips?